subdirectory/subshell/.github/README.md

 ### Q: Does it use WASM?

 > No, it doesn't.
-The repl is running in a remote worker, not in our brower.
+The repl is running remotely in a linux container, not in our browser.

 ### Q: Can I use MetaMask on Moonbeam and other EVM compatible chains?